skade/leveldb/README.md

 ## Prerequisites

 `snappy` and `leveldb` need to be installed.
-On Ubuntu, I recommend.
+On Ubuntu, I recommend:

 ```sh
 sudo apt-get install libleveldb-dev libsnappy-dev